dirkleas/miditoyz/README.md

 why? are you sitting on a collection of a bunch of folders full of midi song files you've purchases, scavenged, or inherited? here are some tools to wrangle and enjoy them. great collections are free of duplicate copies of songs stashed in multiple places with different file names -- this project can help with that. big collections need to be cataloged and easily searched with simple ways to create song playlists which reference, but don't make more copies of your songs -- again, this project has your back!

-[miditoyz](bin/miditoys) incudes a single utility with useful commands for converting your songs into a new, cleaned up, and cataloged collection. once that's finished (plan for at least 3 minutes per 1000 songs), you can play or "stream" songs from your computer to your piano via usb, MIDI DIN, or wifi via playlists. songs outside your collections can still be played by pointing to a folder full of songs, or an individual song. you can finally auto-play a bunch of songs one after another. say goodbye to digging for a song from your piano's touch screen, pressing play, and cueing one more, then rinse and repeat manually...
+[miditoyz](miditoys) is a single utility with useful sub-commands, the first of which is for converting your songs into a new, cleaned up, and cataloged collection -- your original collection is still there untouched of course. once that's finished with the conversion of your catalog (plan for at least 3 minutes per 1000 songs), you can play or "stream" songs from your computer to your piano via usb, MIDI DIN, or wifi via playlists. songs outside your collections can still be played by pointing to a folder full of songs, or an individual song. you can finally auto-play a bunch of songs one after another. say goodbye to digging for a song from your piano's touch screen, pressing play, and cueing one more, then rinse and repeat manually...

+you can also poke round and see what midi devices you have access to, check out the voicing on your songs, even peek inside and see what's going on.

 to understand what's available, you can use the built-in help -- simply enter `miditoyz --help` to see a list of all the commands, and then see the details for a particular command by entering `miditoyz stream --help`.
 ```